Hazard Mitigation Plan

 How often is the plan reviewed or changed?

-The Midland County Emergency Management Office is currently reviewing and updating the plan.
-All local Jurisdictions have been invited to participate in the update process to meet their local plan adoption requirements.
-Monthly meetings were held between June and October of 2023.
+The Midland County Emergency Management Office holds annual Hazard Mitigation Plan Committee meetings annually to review and make sure the plan is current.
+All local Jurisdictions are invited to participate in the update process to meet their local plan adoption requirements.

-2023 Draft Plan is located HERE for review and comment.
-Please send comments to jboyer@co.midland.mi.us.
+2025 FEMA Approved Final Plan is located HERE for review.
+Please send comments or questions to jboyer@co.midland.mi.us.